 Furthermore, a substantial portion of our operating revenues is derived from interchange fees.
 For the three months ended March 31, 2010, interchange revenues represented 30.0% of our total operating revenues, and we expect interchange revenues to continue to represent a significant percentage of our total operating revenues in the near term.
 The amount of interchange revenues that we earn is highly dependent on the interchange rates that Visa and MasterCard set and adjust from time to time.
-There is a substantial likelihood that interchange rates for certain products and certain issuing banks will decline significantly in the future as a result of the expected enactment of the Dodd-Frank Bill.
-While the interchange rates that may be earned by us and the bank we propose to acquire would be unaffected if the Dodd-Frank Bill is enacted into law in its current form, there can be no assurance that future legislation or regulation will not impact our interchange revenues substantially.
+There is a substantial likelihood that interchange rates for certain products and certain issuing banks will decline significantly in the future as a result of the implementation of the Dodd-Frank Wall Street Reform and Consumer Protection Act.
+While the interchange rates that may be earned by us and the bank we propose to acquire will be unaffected by this new law, there can be no assurance that future legislation or regulation will not impact our interchange revenues substantially.
 If interchange rates decline, whether due to actions by Visa or MasterCard or future legislation or regulation, we would likely need to change our fee structure to compensate for lost interchange revenues.
 To the extent we increase the pricing of our products and services, we might find it more difficult to acquire consumers and to maintain or grow card usage and customer retention.
 We also might have to discontinue certain products or services.
 As a result, our operating revenues, operating results, prospects for future growth and overall business could be materially and adversely affected.